-Have you or a loved one been in an accident with an uninsured motorist?
+Have you or a loved one been in a crash with an uninsured motorist?
 To discuss the limitations of your current insurance policy and your legal options, contact the Trial Lawyers for Justice right away.

 Filing An Uninsured Motorist Claim

-If you have been injured in an accident with an uninsured motorist, do not accept a settlement from your insurance company prior to speaking with an attorney.
+If you have been injured in a crash with an uninsured motorist, do not accept a settlement from your insurance company prior to speaking with an attorney.
 An insurance company may attempt to get you to agree to a very low offer in order to quickly resolve the case.
-But, it’s imperative you make sure the settlement you accept will cover all of your expenses related to the vehicle accident.
-An attorney can help you calculate the cost of medical expenses, lost wages, and property damage that occurred as a result of the accident.
+But, it’s imperative you make sure the settlement you accept will cover all of your expenses related to the vehicle crash.
+An attorney can help you calculate the cost of medical expenses, lost wages, and property damage that occurred as a result of the crash.

 If You’ve Been Injured By An Uninsured Motorist…

-Recovering compensation after an accident involving an uninsured motorist can be difficult.
-If you have been injured by an uninsured motorist, speak to an experienced personal injury attorney at the Trial Lawyers for Justice as soon as possible following the accident.
+Recovering compensation after a crash involving an uninsured motorist can be difficult.
+If you have been injured by an uninsured motorist, speak to an experienced personal injury attorney at the Trial Lawyers for Justice as soon as possible following the crash.
 Call 866-854-5529 to schedule a free consultation today.